lexi-lambda/lexi-lambda.github.io/_src/posts/2015-12-21-adts-in-typed-racket-with-macros.md

 4 1/2
 ```

 There's all the power of ADTs, right in Racket, all implemented in 22 lines of code.
+If you'd like to see all the code together in a runnable form, [I've put together a gist here][adts-gist].

 # Conclusions and credit